jterhorst/jterhorst.github.io/_posts/2015-07-14-chrome-is-the-new-flash.markdown

 ---
 layout: post
-title: "Chrome is the new IE"
+title: "Chrome is the new Flash"
 date: 2015-07-14 10:00:00 -0500
 categories: web ios browsers technology
 ---